 What Is Copyright?

-Words like ‘copyright’, ‘copyright owner’ or ‘intellectual property’ are some of the most frequently mentioned terms in photography.
-They’re also some of the most important.
+Words like ‘copyright’, ‘copyright owner’ or ‘intellectual property’ are standard terms in photography.
+But what are they exactly?

-Copyright, to put it nonchalantly, is a law that tells you and the world that you own the piece of art that you create.
+Copyright is a law that tells the public that you own the piece of art that you create.
 According to the U.S. Copyright Office, this ownership allows you to reproduce, sell, and do whatever you wish with it.

-A form of copyright is automatically applied to your work at the moment of creation.
+So how can you copyright a photo for free?
+Copyright automatically applies to your work at the moment of creation.
 This copyright lasts your entire lifespan and for some time after your death.

-But sometimes it’s better to have your photos officially copyrighted.
-Don’t just rely on this automatic copyright.
-In case of any usage issues, official copyright can help you with any legal processes involved.
+But sometimes it’s better to copyright your photo officially.
+In case of any usage issues, it can help you with any legal issues you may encounter.

-For example, a common source of tension between clients and photographers is who owns an image after it is taken.
-The client essentially buys the photographs in the shoot but the photographer takes the images, so who owns the content?
+So who owns the rights to a photo?
+Clients and photographers often debate who owns an image after it is taken.
+The client buys the photographs in the shoot, but the photographer takes the photos.
+So who owns the content?

 According to copyright law, the photographer does.
-Unless they transfer the rights to the client through rights transferring, the image is theirs.
+Unless they transfer the rights to the client, the image is theirs.

 How Does Watermarking Play Into All of This?

-Although a watermark will not prevent thieving fully, it has two significant advantages:
+Although a watermark will not prevent thieving entirely, it has two significant advantages:

 - When your image gets re-posted, people will know that you are the creator.

 - Thanks to Section 1202 of the U.S. Copyright Act, anyone that removes your watermark (via cloning or cropping in Photoshop) to hide the infringement commits a crime.
 They can face fines anywhere from $2,500 to $25,000.
-Of course, it is recommended to consult your attorney at that point.
-But, watermarks are an absolute godsend to artists everywhere.
+We recommend that you consult your attorney if that ever happens.

 Furthermore, if you sue and do not register, you are only entitled to actual damages.
-But if you register, your damages now extend to something called statutory damages.
-These damages are the amount you may have lost on these images rather than what you actually did lose.
+But if you register, your benefits now extend to statutory damages.
+These will help make up for the amount you may have lost on these photos rather than what you did lose.

-You can copyright photos in two different ways, much like filing most government documents.
-There is an online application that can be filled out or you can mail in an application.
+You can copyright photos in two different ways.
+You can either apply for an online application or out or mail it.

-Make note that this can take up to eight to thirteen months according to the Government Copyright Office.
+Copyright on an image can take up to eight to thirteen months, according to the Government Copyright Office.

 Here is a basic outline on how to copyright photos:

 First, go to the official Copyright Office website and select “Register a Copyright.”
 Follow the on-screen instructions.
-Answer the questions that follow which will aid in the system determining what process is required for registration.
+Answer the questions that follow.
+Doing so will help the system process your registration.

-You will be prompted to answer questions such as ‘Type of Work’.
+The website will then prompt you to answer questions such as ‘Type of Work’.
 Photography falls under ‘Works of the Visual Arts’.

-You will then be asked to provide contact information in order for the Copyright Office may contact you if any questions come about during the registration process.
+The form will then ask you to provide contact information.
+The Copyright Office may contact you if any questions come about during the registration process.

 Whatever you do, do not fill out both the ‘Individual’ and ‘Organization’ fields on the ‘Mail Certificate’ page.
-This will be confusing, make sure only the field that applies to you is marked.
+Make sure to mark only the fields that apply to you.

-You then proceed to checkout and pay, and you’re all done!
+You then proceed to checkout and pay, and that’s it!

-- Politely ask the culprit to remove the image or add your credit.
-This is best used in situations where the person in question is not profiting off of your work.
+A. Politely ask the culprit to remove the image or add your credit.
+Do this when the person in question is not profiting off of your work.
 Or when it is clear that they are simply ignorant of copyright law.
 The response you receive from this type of request may not always be a positive one.
 But there are times when it will work as it did here!
-If the culprit ignores your request or responds very negatively to it, you can contact the webmaster to remove the image and/or proceed to approach B.
+So what if the culprit ignores your request?
+Then you can proceed to approach B.

-- Send a take-down notice or a cease and desist order.
-These are legal letters written to the thief or their web host.
-Through them, you demand that they remove your copyrighted material from their website, account, profile, and so on.
-You can find sample templates via Google, or contact an attorney.
-This is best used in cases where approach A has failed.
-Or if you want the photograph removed immediately.
-If the infringer is profiting off of your work, you can also send them an invoice along with the take-down notice.
-You can charge them a licensing fee for its use up to that point.
-Of course, there are risks involved in sending such letters yourself.
-It is highly advisable that you contact an attorney to help you through this ordeal.
+B. Send a take-down notice or a cease and desist order.
+You can write this letter to the thief or their web host.
+You can find sample templates via Google or contact an attorney.
+Use this if approach A fails.
+Or if you want to remove the photograph immediately.
+If the infringer is profiting off of your work, you can also send them an invoice.
+For this, we advise that you contact an attorney to help you through this ordeal.

-- Sue.
+C. Sue.
 File a copyright infringement lawsuit against the perpetrator.
-This method is best used when your stolen image is generating a profit.
-Or when it’s providing a substantial benefit to the thief, and they have ignored your other contact and invoicing attempts.
-In situations such as these, it’s time to get that lawyer friend of yours involved!
+Use this when your stolen image is generating a profit.
+Or if the thief ignored your other contact and invoicing attempts.
+In situations such as these, it’s time to involve a lawyer!